EdAlegrid/array-gpio/Readme.md

 // create a raspberry pi object const r = require('array-gpio');

 /* Connect a momentary switch button on pin 11 and an led on pin 33 */

-// set pin 11 as input
-let sw = r.setInput(11);

-// set pin 33 as output
-let led = r.setOutput(33);

-// using .in() and .out() method

-// set pin 11 as input
+// set pin 11 as input switch
 let sw = r.in(11);

-// set pin 33 as output
+// set pin 33 as output led
 let led = r.out(33);
 ```